-When the Report comes to the HE/LC cases, the analysis descends even deeper into the imaginary world of "what if."
-As noted earlier, there is no analysis of the potential effect of the \$25 or \$50 carbon price (\$50/tC would add roughly 25 cents per gallon to the gasoline price).
+When the report comes to the HE/LC cases, the analysis descends even deeper into the imaginary world of "what if."
+As noted earlier, there is no analysis of the potential effect of the \$25 or \$50 per ton carbon price (\$50 per ton of carbon would add roughly \$0.125 per gallon to the gasoline price).
 Instead, the additional reductions derived for these cases, shown in Table 1, are based on "technological breakthroughs" and "a certain degree of luck" (p.
 5.3).
-Lost in references to this study in policy discussions is the fact that the report itself declares that the HE/LC case is best described as "optimistic" or "possible," and that in addition to a major intensification of R&D it presumes the adoption of, "... significant policy measures aimed at pushing the market towards giving fuel efficiency a much higher priority" (p 5.3).
-In the terms introduced above, the Study implicitly assumes that regulatory or tax intervention is justified by the correction of (unspecified) market failures, so the costs are not important to the analysis.
-As a result, the economic cost analysis is not correct, the Report lays out is not realistic.
+Lost in references to this study in policy discussions is the fact that the report itself declares that the HE/LC case is best described as "optimistic" or "possible," and that in addition to a major intensification of R&D it presumes the adoption of "...significant policy measures aimed at pushing the market towards giving fuel efficiency a much higher priority" (p.
+5.3).
+In the terms introduced above, the study implicitly assumes that regulatory or tax intervention is justified by the correction of (unspecified) market failures, so the costs are not important to the analysis.
+As a result, the economic cost analysis is not correct, the considerable political difficulties of "pushing the market" are hidden, and thus the future the report lays out is not realistic.
 Moreover, little evidence is presented that this market push could produce the promised magnitude of energy and carbon savings, even if it were somehow carried out.

-Building Efficiency: Arbitrary Assumptions about Markets.
+Building Efficiency: Arbitrary Assumptions About Markets

 The study's handling of the building sector provides a disturbing example of the failure to consider the structure of markets when preparing this form of technology-cost analysis.
-To arrive at the carbon reductions presented in Table 1, the study first constructed an estimate of how much energy and carbon would be saved if maximum cost-effective energy improvements were installed in 100% of U.S. homes and commercial and public buildings.
-These improvements include appliances such as lighting, refrigeration and space conditioning equipment, and more effective building design and construction.
-The definition of "cost effective" for this analysis is a positive NPV to the user, assuming a 7% real discount rate.
+To arrive at the carbon reductions presented in Table 1, the study first constructed an estimate of how much energy and carbon would be saved if maximum cost-effective energy improvements were installed in 100 percent of U.S. homes and commercial and public buildings.
+These improvements include appliances such as lighting, refrigeration, and space-conditioning equipment, and more effective building design and construction.
+The definition of "cost effective" for this analysis is a positive NPV to the user, assuming a 7 percent real discount rate.

-For the Efficiency case, it is assumed that 35% of this maximum reduction is achieved.
-Why the Efficiency case should differ from the baseline in this way (with no price incentives) is not discussed, except to say that that the expected savings result from a "moderately vigorous" effort to reduce energy use using, "[a] combination of mechanisms that may include higher prices . . . energy-efficiency standards and information programs" (p.
+For the Efficiency case, it is assumed that 35 percent of this maximum reduction is achieved.
+Why the Efficiency case should differ from the baseline in this way (with no price incentives) is not discussed, except to say that the expected savings result from a "moderately vigorous" effort to reduce energy use by "[a] combination of mechanisms that may include higher prices...energy-efficiency standards and information programs" (p.
 3.11).
-The HE/LC cases assume that 65% of the maximum is achieved.
+The HE/LC cases assume that 65 percent of the maximum is achieved.
 Again, prices of energy, as they might be influenced by the carbon permit system, are not considered explicitly.
-Rather, the 65% result flows from a judgment as to the effect of a "vigorous effort" to reduce energy use (in contrast to a "moderately-vigorous" effort in the Efficiency case).
+Rather, the 65 percent result flows from a judgment as to the effect of a "vigorous effort" to reduce energy use (in contrast to a "moderately vigorous" effort in the Efficiency case).
 That is the extent of the reported analysis.